eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 ## Build

-1. Before building, please edit the placeholders in `res/mqtt_config.template.json` with their respective values.
+1. Before building, please replace the placeholders in `res/mqtt_config.template.json` with their respective values.

     Field descriptions: